 Some species will also use this place to dig up holes and caves to breed their offspring (e.g., digger wasps or beetles).

 It is good if also an open water source in the vicinity.

-Then the animals can make themselves a kind of mortar, with which they can built their nests and, for example, close plant stems or their room in an insect hotel.
+Then the animals can make themselves a kind of mortar, with which they can build their nests and, for example, close plant stems or their room in an insect hotel.

 One of the favorite hobbies of many gardeners – that’s what I sometimes think – is mowing their lawn.

-It just looks so beautiful and neat when the lawn was mowed and it also smells so fresh.
+It looks so beautiful and neat when the lawn was mowed, and it also smells so fresh.

 Unfortunately, this practice also is harmful to many animals.